 Adapting to changing tastes and stiff international competition PEL gradually shifted emphasis from the ground-breaking modernist design of their early production to the functionalist practicality of their mass-produced stacking chairs.
 These latter items sold phenomenally well and kept the company bouyant throughout the 1930’s.

 Many items in PEL’s initial range are the work of British architect and designer Oliver Bernard.
 Before his association with PEL Bernard was known chiefly for his interior work for Lyons’ Tea Rooms and his entrance to the Strand Palace Hotel in London in which he used chairs by Thonet.

-As early as 1932 PEL had hoped to begin volume manufacture of the RP6 stacking chair for the commercial market, but production was halted by a legal challenge from the designer Bruno Pollack (sometimes spelled Pollak), who was alerted to PEL’s unauthorised usage of his 1929 design by their own promotional material.
-Pollack won his challenge over the stacking chair concept and PEL were forced to license the patent in order to begin production of the RP6 in 1934.
-The chair was initially sold with canvas seating supports as standard but could also be supplied in slatted wood, bent-ply and plastic/bakelite variants.
-So successful was this chair for PEL that other Pollack designs were soon put into production including the SP3, RP7, RP17 and RP18 chairs.
+As early as 1932 PEL had hoped to begin volume manufacture of the RP6 stacking chair for the commercial market, but production was halted by a legal challenge from the designer Bruno Pollak.
+Pollak won his challenge over the patent for the stacking chair concept and PEL were forced to license it in order to begin production of the RP6 in 1934.

 Serge Chermayeff the prolific Russian émigré designer, writer and architect of the De La Warr Pavilion (with Eric Mendelsohn), was commissioned to design several pieces for PEL including a version of the chair he supplied to the BBC at Broadcasting House.
 Other examples of his work from this period include several pieces of furniture for P.E.
 Gane and his delightful Ekco AC74 radio set.